pypa/distlib/docs/tutorial.rst

     >>> response = index.upload_documentation(metadata, doc_dir)

-The :meth:`upload_documentation` method returns an HTTP response or, in case of error, raises an :class:`HTTPError`.
+The :meth:`~distlib.index.PackageIndex.upload_documentation` method returns an HTTP response or, in case of error, raises an :class:`~urllib.error.HTTPError`.
 The call will zip up the entire contents of the passed directory ``doc_dir`` and upload the zip file to the index.

 Authentication
 ~~~~~~~~~~~~~~